ARTS FOR HEALTH AND WELLBEING

 There are several different examination boards, and they are all regulated by OFQUAL to ensure consistency between boards and instruments.
 The leading examination boards that we support are:

 Most boards offer exams from Initial or Prep test through to Grades 1 to 8.
 These exams offer a balance of repertoire pieces which explore different musical periods or styles alongside technical developmental work, which can include scales, musicianship, aural, sight reading and improvisation.
 Trinity College London also offers ‘certificate exams’ at three different levels for students who want to focus on performance rather than technical development.
 A pass at Grade 6 and above attains UCAS points.

 After exploring the repertoire in lessons, the teacher will advise the student as to when they should sit the exam.
-Different boards offer different enrolment mechanisms and more information can be found at these websites.
+Different boards offer different enrolment mechanisms and more information can be found on their websites listed above.

-Exams can take place in a number of different venues, from schools, concert venues, music shops or at one of our centres.
+Exams can take place in a number of different venues – schools, concert venues, music shops or at one of our centres.